 Therefore, the energy needed to heat water from 25°C to 100°C= (10 x 4.18 x 75) kJ or 3135 kJ.

 Whichever source you use (induction or gas stove), it must generate 3135 kJ of energy to heat 10 L water to 100°C.

 The cost of electricity depends on the slab and the corresponding unit rate.
 To understand in detail, let us consider that we need to heat up 10 L of water.

-For an induction stove, if it runs for 1 hour with the 2000 watt power setting, it will consume approximately 2 kWh of electricity.
-Considering a medium range of slab with the unit rate of Rs 5/ KWh, it will cost you around Rs 10.
+For an induction stove, if it runs for 1 hour with the 2000-watt power setting, it will consume approximately 2 kWh of electricity.
+Considering a medium range of slab with a unit rate of Rs 5/ KWh, it will cost you around Rs 10.

 Let us assume to use 2000 watts of power on the induction cooktop to boil 10 L of water.